-- 4. This division will be weighed at the fair without blankets.
-The classes may be divided by weight to make two or more uniform classes. - 5.
-May be shown with or without horns. - 6.
-Goats must have their milk teeth to be eligible to compete in the market classes - 7.
+- 1. Entries in the market meat goat class must be either wethers or does (no bucks allowed) and will be shown shorn (no more than 3/8-inch hair). - 2.
+Market Meat Goats must weigh a minimum of 50 pounds. - 3.
+This division will be weighed at the fair without blankets.
+The classes may be divided by weight to make two or more uniform classes. - 4.
+May be shown with or without horns. - 5.
 Boer/Dairy cross will show in Market Meat class.
-If you are showing a 100% Dairy wether, refer to the Dairy division. - 8.
-Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats) - 9.
-Champion and Reserve Champion of the light, middle and heavy weight divisions will show for Grand and Reserve Grand Market Meat Goat.
+If you are showing a 100% Dairy wether, refer to the Dairy division. - 6.
+Exhibitors are limited to a total of 2 market goats (2 market dairy OR 1 market dairy and 1 market meat OR 2 market meat goats)